Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/FAQ.md

 Some devices utilize [aggressive battery saver techniques](https://stackoverflow.com/questions/47145722/how-to-deal-with-huaweis-and-xiaomis-battery-optimizations) which restrict app background activities, unless the app has been whitelisted by the user in device settings.
 This behavior is observed on devices of certain manufacturers such as Asus, Huawei (including Honor), and Xiaomi.
 Adjusting battery settings to reduce power consumption might affect more devices.
 This means that scheduled notifications will not be delivered if the app is closed or not running in the background.
 Currently, there's no available workaround besides encouraging the user to whitelist your app.

+#### Why is exception thrown on Android when trying to use notifications and notifications don't work?

+On Android notifications are setup to open activity when tapped.
+During initialization Unity determines the activity the same way as it does when notification arrives.
+If activity could not be determined (usually due to multiple choices), Unity throws exception in inform, that activity has to be explicitly configured in [notification settings](Settings.md#custom-activity).

 #### What can I do if notifications with a location trigger don’t work?

 Make sure you've added the `CoreLocation` framework to your Project.
 For information on how to do this, see documentation on [notification settings](Settings.md#include-corelocation-framework).